-Research shows that, “replacing” the hormones women lose as they age is not only unnecessary, but it can bad for your health.
-The Women’s Health Initiative (WHI), sponsored by the National Institutes of Health (NIH), enrolled over 27,000 women in three different trials to study the effect of hormones on women’s bodies.
+This recommendation is just the latest evidence that taking hormones to “replace” those that are reduced in menopause if often bad for your health.
+Previous evidence came from the Women’s Health Initiative (WHI), sponsored by the National Institutes of Health (NIH), which included more than 27,000 women in three different trials to study the effect of hormones on women’s bodies.
 The 3 trials were: 1) the Estrogen Plus Progestin Trial, 2) the Women’s Health Initiative Memory Study, and 3) the Estrogen-alone Trial.

 The researchers found that women taking a combination of estrogen and progesterone hormones were more likely to develop breast cancer, stroke, and blood clots, and at least as likely to develop heart disease, compared to women taking placebo.
 Those on estrogen alone were at an increased risk for strokes and at a significantly increased risk for deep vein, thrombosis.† The memory Study revealed that women taking a combination of estrogen plus progesterone were twice as likely to develop Alzheimer’s Disease and other forms of dementia compared to women on placebo.

 All the three trials were stopped early for ethical reasons when it became clear that women taking hormones were more likely to be harmed than helped.
 While there are some short-term benefits to taking hormones, the researchers concluded that for most women, the risks of hormone therapy outweigh the benefits.